GRTC Communications with ATU Local 1220:

 False 2nd Case: Reported April 29, but later determined on May 6 with secondary testing to be a false-positive.
 Employee, a bus Operator, was cleared by the Virginia Department of Health and is back at work.

 Actual 2nd Case: Initial results reported to GRTC on May 3 as an asymptomatic positive test.
 Secondary test results received on May 6 confirmed the positive result.
-Employee was on paid sick leave starting on the initial test date of May 2 and remains on paid sick leave.
+Employee was on paid sick leave starting on the initial test date of May 2.
 Employee is a recent hire and has not been involved in public bus service.
-Employee remains asymptomatic and on leave.
+Employee has recovered and is back at work.

 3rd Case: Initial results reported to GRTC on May 2 as negative test.
 The GRTC employee, a bus Operator, exhibited asthma symptoms on May 7, was relieved from duty to receive medical attention, was re-tested and was reported positive for COVID-19.
-Employee was treated in a local hospital due to complications from underlying health conditions but is now in recovery.
+Employee was treated in a local hospital due to complications from underlying health conditions.
+Employee has recovered and is back at work.

 4th Case: Initial results reported May 6 as an asymptomatic positive test.
 The employee, a bus Operator, has been on paid sick leave since May 6.
 Secondary test results were received the afternoon of May 8 and confirmed the positive results.
 The employee was treated overnight at a local hospital and released.
-The employee is in recovery.
+Employee has recovered and is back at work.

 5th Case: Potential contact with 3rd Case noted May 7.
-The employee, a bus Operator, has been on paid sick leave since May 8, was tested, and confirmed positive for COVID-19 on May 13.
-The employee is in recovery.
+The employee, a bus Operator, was on paid sick leave since May 8, was tested, and confirmed positive for COVID-19 on May 13.
+Employee has recovered and is back at work.

 6th Case: The employee, a bus Operator, was tested on Sunday, May 24 after experiencing mild symptoms starting on Saturday, May 23.
 The positive test result was returned on Tuesday, May 26.
-The employee has not been at work since Monday, May 18 and is not suspected to have contracted COVID-19 while on duty.
-Employee currently has mild symptoms and is quarantined at home.
+The employee had not been at work since Monday, May 18 and is not suspected to have contracted COVID-19 while on duty.
+Employee has recovered and is back at work.

 7th Case: Confirmed May 27.
 Case 7 is a part-time bus Operator who has not been at work since May 20.
 Case 7 is currently quarantined.

 8th Case: Confirmed May 30.
 The employee, a bus Operator, was traced by the Virginia Department of Health (VDH) as a likely connection to Case 7.
 The last time the Operator was on duty was May 27.
-All identified likely contacts with Cases 7 and 8 are being contacted, quarantined, and tested in accordance with guidance from VDH.
-Case 8 is currently quarantined.
+All identified likely contacts with Cases 7 and 8 were contacted, quarantined, and tested in accordance with guidance from VDH.
+Employee has recovered and is back at work.

 9th Case: Confirmed June 1.
 The employee, a bus Operator, is likely connected to Case 6.
 The last time the Operator was on duty was May 27.
 Case 9 was tested on May 28 and received results June 1.
-Case 9 is currently quarantined.
+Employee has recovered and is back at work.

 10th Case: Confirmed June 3.
 The employee, a bus Operator, is not believed to be connected to any previous staff cases.
 The last time Case 10 was on duty was May 27; testing occurred on May 30.
-Case 10 is currently quarantined with mild symptoms.
+Employee has recovered and is back at work.

 11th Case: Confirmed June 4.
 The employee, a bus Operator, is not believed to be connected to any previous staff cases.
 The last time Case 11 was on duty was June 1; testing occurred on June 2.
-Case 11 is currently quarantined with mild symptoms.
+Case 11 is currently quarantined.